princeton-computational-imaging/Delta-Prox/README.md

 </p>

-> $\nabla$-Prox is a domain-specific language (DSL) and compiler that transforms optimization problems into differentiable proximal solvers.
-Departing from handwriting these solvers and differentiating via autograd, $\nabla$-Prox requires only a few lines of code to define a solver that can be *specialized based on user requirements w.r.t memory constraints or training budget* by optimized algorithm unrolling, deep equilibrium learning, and deep reinforcement learning. $\nabla$-Prox makes it easier to prototype different learning-based bi-level optimization problems for a diverse range of applications.
-We compare our framework against existing methods with naive implementations. $\nabla$-Prox is significantly more compact in terms of lines of code and compares favorably in memory consumption in applications across domains.
+> ∇-Prox is a domain-specific language (DSL) and compiler that transforms optimization problems into differentiable proximal solvers.
+Departing from handwriting these solvers and differentiating via autograd, ∇-Prox requires only a few lines of code to define a solver that can be *specialized based on user requirements w.r.t memory constraints or training budget* by optimized algorithm unrolling, deep equilibrium learning, and deep reinforcement learning. ∇-Prox makes it easier to prototype different learning-based bi-level optimization problems for a diverse range of applications.
+We compare our framework against existing methods with naive implementations. ∇-Prox is significantly more compact in terms of lines of code and compares favorably in memory consumption in applications across domains.

 ## News